psousa50/promptbase/README.md

 The project is organized into two main directories:

-- `frontend`: Contains the React application created with Create React App.
+- `root`: Contains the React application created with Create React App.
 - `backend`: Contains the FastAPI application for handling RESTful API requests.

 ### Frontend Components